Find The Best RV Mattress (2023): Reviews Of Our Top 3 Picks

 What is comfortable to you might feel like sleeping on a marble slab to me or vice versa.

-Another major factor in overall comfort is how the bed is put together.
+Another major factor in overall comfort is how it is put together.

 Does it have a coil spring base, or is the mattress all foam construction?
 More importantly, how good quality is the foundation (price may be an indicator here).